drduh/PC-Engines-APU-Router-Guide/README.md

 By default, a memory test should run, and you should hear the board make a loud "beep" noise.
 If not, reboot and press `F10` to select `Payload [memtest]` and complete at least one pass.

-# Prepare Debian installer
+# Prepare OS installation

-Use another computer to prepare a netboot operating system installer.
+Use another computer to prepare a operating system installer.

-Insert a USB drive.
-Run `dmesg` to identify the disk to use.
+Insert a USB disk.
+Run `dmesg` to identify it.

+## Debian

+### Easy way

+Download the latest [`netinst.iso`](https://cdimage.debian.org/debian-cd/current/amd64/iso-cd/) image and copy it to the USB disk:

+    $ sudo dd if=debian-9.4.0-amd64-netinst.iso of=/dev/sdd bs=1M

+### Manual way

-Erase and partition the disk using `cfdisk`, selecting `FAT16 (6)` as the partition type (must be under 4GB in size), and make it bootable:
+Erase and partition the USB disk using `cfdisk`, selecting `FAT16 (6)` as the partition type (must be under 4GB in size), and make it bootable:

     $ sudo cfdisk /dev/sdd